FAR: Function-preserving Attention Replacement for IMC-friendly Inference: Conclusion

 \section{Conclusion}

-We propose FAR, a function-preserving framework for attention replacement in pretrained transformers.
-By substituting attention blocks with learnable multi-head LSTM-based modules trained via block-wise distillation and global structural pruning, FAR maintains compatibility with pretrained transformer models.
-Extensive experiments on the DeiT family show that FAR preserves the classification accuracy of its attention-based counterparts across model scales and downstream tasks, while reducing FLOPs and latency.
-Notably, FAR retains the inductive structure and transferability of attention, as evidenced by token-to-token interaction visualizations and performance on domain transfer benchmarks.
-Our findings suggest that pretrained attention modules can be replaced with sequential architectures without retraining the full network, provided that proper structural supervision is applied.
-This opens new opportunities for deploying transformers in memory- and compute-constrained environments.

-\paragraph{Limitations.} Despite promising results, FAR exhibits several limitations.
-First, although we observe token sparsity in attention, we do not explicitly exploit this sparsity for further compression or routing.
-Second, our evaluation focuses on relatively short sequence lengths in vision classification tasks.
-Extending FAR to long-sequence applications such as vision-language models or autoregressive language modeling remains an open challenge, especially for LSTM-based models.
+We presented FAR, a function-preserving attention replacement framework that substitutes every attention block in a pretrained transformer with multi-head BiLSTM modules trained via layer-wise distillation.
+By aligning each substitute head with its teacher counterpart and applying structured pruning on the hidden dimensions, FAR preserves the accuracy scaling and transferability of DeiT across ImageNet and multiple downstream benchmarks while substantially reducing the effective model capacity.
+ReRAM-based IMC simulations further show that the resulting sequential, weight-stationary dataflow lowers memory traffic and improves end-to-end latency and energy compared to attention-based baselines, highlighting the advantage of replacing all-pairs token interactions with hardware-aligned recurrence.
+Taken together, these results indicate that transformer inference can be restructured around IMC-friendly sequential modules without retraining from scratch, providing a practical path toward deploying large pretrained models on emerging memory-centric accelerators.

-\begin{ack} The University of Arizona team thanks the supports of research collaboration grant and computation resources from TetraMem, Inc to this work.
-This work was based in part upon High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department. \end{ack}
+\begin{acks} The University of Arizona team thanks the supports of research collaboration grant and computation resources from TetraMem, Inc to this work.
+This work was based in part upon High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department. \end{acks}